-- 1. Continuation of a summer or academic year biology research internship via successful completion of BIO 297, BIO 399, BIO 497, BIO 499 or HON 499.
+1. Continuation of a summer or academic year biology research internship via successful completion of BIO 297, BIO 399, BIO 497, BIO 499 or HON 499.
 Before registering for one of these options, students must submit a formal letter of intent to an Honors Committee of three biology faculty (to be determined by the mentor and student) at least 2 weeks prior to the registration deadline.
 This formal letter of intent will be composed of no more than one page of text providing the following: (1) Title of project; (2) abstract describing the project with special focus given to the questions that will be addressed, the methods to be used and the expected outcomes; (3) name and signature (with date) of your faculty mentor; and (4) list of the three Biology Department faculty who have agreed to serve as your Honors Committee.
 A decision whether or not to approve registration will be made by the Honors Committee within one week of submission.
 Successful completion of the Honors process requires a public presentation of your research and a written report in the style of a typical peer-reviewed biological discipline journal article.
 The written report will be accepted or rejected by the Honors Committee within 2 weeks of submission.
-Although there is no formal deadline for the submission of the final paper it is advised that the student and committee establish a date for submission, typically no later than March 1, at the time of the proposal submission so that successful recipients of departmental honors can be recognized during graduation ceremonies. - 2.
-Selection for, participation in, and completion of the Mayo Innovation Scholars Program (including the final presentation). - 3.
-Scoring above the national 90th percentile on the ETS Major Field Test in Biology.
+Although there is no formal deadline for the submission of the final paper it is advised that the student and committee establish a date for submission, typically no later than March 1, at the time of the proposal submission so that successful recipients of departmental honors can be recognized during graduation ceremonies.

+2. Selection for, participation in, and completion of the Mayo Innovation Scholars Program (including the final presentation).